ChengqiChairuogu/SRPU-Model/README.md

 ## 1\.
 Project Overview

-`SRPU-Model` is an advanced project for Scanning Electron Microscope (SEM) image segmentation. [cite\_start]It aims to build a sustainable, self-optimizing intelligent segmentation system by combining Supervised Learning, Self-Supervised Learning, Semi-Supervised Learning, and Active Learning strategies[cite: 3]. [cite\_start]The core philosophy of this project is to leverage a limited amount of labeled data along with a vast pool of unlabeled data to progressively enhance the model's performance, ultimately creating a "living" system capable of continuous learning and evolution from new data[cite: 3, 106].
+`SRPU-Model` is an advanced project for Scanning Electron Microscope (SEM) image segmentation.
+It aims to build a sustainable, self-optimizing intelligent segmentation system by combining Supervised Learning, Self-Supervised Learning, Semi-Supervised Learning, and Active Learning strategies.
+The core philosophy of this project is to leverage a limited amount of labeled data along with a vast pool of unlabeled data to progressively enhance the model's performance, ultimately creating a "living" system capable of continuous learning and evolution from new data.

-[cite\_start]The project adopts a modular architecture that clearly separates data processing, model definitions, task execution, and configuration management, making it easy to extend and maintain[cite: 108].
+The project adopts a modular architecture that clearly separates data processing, model definitions, task execution, and configuration management, making it easy to extend and maintain.

 ## 2\.
 Project Goals

 The long-term goal of this project is to construct a closed-loop, self-evolving segmentation system, achieved through the following phases:

-  * [cite\_start]**Preparation Phase:** Establish a solid project foundation, including environment setup, data preparation, and a reliable supervised learning baseline model[cite: 5].
+**Preparation Phase:** Establish a solid project foundation, including environment setup, data preparation, and a reliable supervised learning baseline model.
-  * [cite\_start]**Phase 1: Learning General Visual Knowledge.** Utilize Self-Supervised Learning (SSL) to enable the model to learn underlying features from a large amount of unlabeled SEM images[cite: 27, 38]. [cite\_start]This is augmented by leveraging external pre-trained models (e.g., ResNet, EfficientNet) for enhanced capabilities[cite: 27, 49].
+  **Phase 1: Learning General Visual Knowledge.** Utilize Self-Supervised Learning (SSL) to enable the model to learn underlying features from a large amount of unlabeled SEM images.
+This is augmented by leveraging external pre-trained models (e.g., ResNet, EfficientNet) for enhanced capabilities.
-  * [cite\_start]**Phase 2: Efficient Utilization of Data and Human Resources.** Employ Semi-Supervised Learning (pseudo-labeling) to extract knowledge from unlabeled data[cite: 51]. [cite\_start]This is combined with Active Learning strategies to intelligently select the most valuable samples for manual annotation, thereby maximizing annotation efficiency[cite: 51, 82].
+  **Phase 2: Efficient Utilization of Data and Human Resources.** Employ Semi-Supervised Learning (pseudo-labeling) to extract knowledge from unlabeled data.
+This is combined with Active Learning strategies to intelligently select the most valuable samples for manual annotation, thereby maximizing annotation efficiency.
-  * [cite\_start]**Phase 3: Automation and Continuous Evolution.** Explore the use of generative models to create novel training data to fill knowledge gaps[cite: 84, 93]. [cite\_start]The final objective is to build an automated MLOps pipeline that can handle monitoring, feedback, retraining, and deployment automatically[cite: 95, 106].
+  **Phase 3: Automation and Continuous Evolution.** Explore the use of generative models to create novel training data to fill knowledge gaps.
+The final objective is to build an automated MLOps pipeline that can handle monitoring, feedback, retraining, and deployment automatically.

 ## 3\.
 Project Structure